About the study

 Myth: Rape myths are mostly related to the denial that athletes are perpetrators

-Reality: strongest rape myths were related to definition of consent (e.g. definition, “no sometimes means yes”), belief in “accidental” and fabricated rape, and the belief that some women provoke rape.
+Reality: strongest rape myths were related to the definition of consent (e.g. definition, “no sometimes means yes”), belief in “accidental” and fabricated rape, and the belief that some women provoke rape.
 The study also found a belief held by female athletes of being less vulnerable to sexual assault and violence.

 Implication: Training for athletes (and non-athletes alike) should ensure that consent is clearly understood.